Top Ten: Motion Picture Music Treasures Part 1 The Best Years of Our Lives

-A truly magnificent motion picture score not only enriches the viewing experience, it becomes inextricable: Completely genuine and deeply immersed in its subject matter.
-The composers of these scores have demonstrated an uncanny gift of knowing how to perfectly capture the emotional heart of the story, influence the narrative's pace and enter and exit with amazing precision.
-They boldly tell us, through their considerable skill, what the visuals alone cannot begin to describe but nevertheless take nothing away from them.
+A truly magnificent motion picture score not only enriches the viewing experience, it becomes inextricable: completely genuine and deeply immersed in its subject matter.
+The composers of these scores have demonstrated an uncanny gift of knowing how to perfectly capture the emotional heart of the story, influence the narrative's pace, and enter and exit with amazing precision.
+They boldly tell us through their considerable skill, what the visuals alone cannot begin to describe but nevertheless take nothing away from them.

-Choosing only 10 of these is a daunting task since there are easily 100 or more that could be listed with full honors.
+Choosing only 10 of these is a daunting task since there are easily 100 or more that could be listed with full honours.
 I'm hoping therefore that readers will appreciate and focus on the choices made instead of the many, just as worthy scores, left out.
 I have chosen 1 film per composer so that a few more supremely talented artists can be represented and will try and choose the motion picture that most benefits from the composer's contribution.

 Many of us enjoy listening to film scores on their own.
 Compared to classical music, the experience is quite unique with shorter, more condensed cues that can radically change in tone sans transitional material or a noticeable resolution.
-There is, however, an emotional richness, excitement, and passion in this comparatively new musical art form.
-Film music's admirers recognize but still appreciate the difference in structure.
+There is, however, an emotional richness, excitement and passion in this comparatively new musical art form.
+Film music's admirers recognise but still appreciate the difference in structure.
 After all, the music we are listening to is intended as a part of a creative whole and not, at least initially, meant for stand-alone listening.
 It is for this collaborative contribution that the selections have been made and assessed as reaching the pinnacle of artistic achievement.

 (They are listed in alphabetical order)